athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 2/Zombie Grindylow.md

   - name: ""

   - name: "Slow"
-    desc: "  A zombie is permanently [[Conditions/Slowed 1|Slowed 1]] and can't use reactions."
+    desc: "  A zombie is permanently [[Conditions/Slowed|Slowed 1]] and can't use reactions."

 abilities_mid:
   - name: ""
   - name: "Tangling Kelp"
-    desc: "`pf2:r`  **Trigger**A creature attempts a melee attack against a zombie grindylow with a bludgeoning or slashing weapon\n* * *\n\n**Effect**The creature must succeed at a DC 13 Reflex check saving throw or become tangled in the kelp that surrounds the zombie grindylow, giving the creature a -10 circumstance penalty to its Speeds until it spends a manipulate action to remove the kelp."
+    desc: "`pf2:r`  **Trigger** A creature attempts a melee attack against a zombie grindylow with a bludgeoning or slashing weapon\n* * *\n\n**Effect** The creature must succeed at a DC 13 Reflex check saving throw or become tangled in the kelp that surrounds the zombie grindylow, giving the creature a -10 circumstance penalty to its Speeds until it spends a manipulate action to remove the kelp."

 attacks:
   - name: ""